-Effective January 1, 2013, the company entered into an Amended and Restated Investment Management Agreement with LMGAM which supersedes the prior agreement between the parties dated July 1, 2011.
+Effective July 1, 2011, the company entered into an Investment Management Agreement with LMGAM.
 Under this agreement, LMGAM acts as the company's agent and attorney-in-fact with respect to its investment portfolio.
 Subject to the terms and conditions of the investment policy and guidelines (included as appendices to the agreement), LMGAM has complete day-to-day discretionary control, including the power to make acquisitions and disposals of investments and issue instructions to brokers and custodians.